BackofenLab/GraphClust-2/README.md

 ## Help
 ### Interactive tours
 Interactive Tours are available for Galaxy and Galaxy-GraphClust.
-To run the tours please on top panel go to **Help->Interactive Tours->GraphClust Workflow**.
+To run the tours please on top panel go to **Help->Interactive Tours** and click on one of the tours prefixed **GraphClust workflow**.
 You can check the other tours for a more general introduction to the Galaxy interface.

 ### Step-by-step guide to cluster a sample input data